By Michael Hoang on Apr 24, 2022

 Navigational search intent means the user is trying find a specific website.
 Therefore, these searches usually have company or brand names.
 Users might also add other information to try to get to the correct page such as a specific product page, a contact us page or a log-in page.

-As a starting point, just use common sense.
+As a starting point, just use common sense to determine what people want to find with the words they use to search.
 As we’ve already described above, look at the words themselves.
 For example, if the search includes “How to…” the search intent is informational.
 If it’s just a company name without anything else, it’s probably navigational.

 One of the most direct ways to determine if you are using a keyword that matches search intent is just to type it into Google and other search engines.
-What websites and pages is the search bringing up?
+What websites and pages come up in your search?

-How heavily you should weight your search optimization for different kinds of search intent depends on your business and your goals.
+How heavily you should weight your SEO for different kinds of search intent depends on your business and your goals.
 But you should not ignore any of them.

 Sure, you want those with commercial and transactional search intent to easily find the relevant pages on your website if you are selling products or services.
 But don’t ignore optimizing for navigational search intent, or people looking for you may end up finding your competitors instead.